-As noted above, BMD loss was associated with receipt of TDF-based PrEP in HIV-uninfected participants, making BMD loss one of three "signature" toxicities of TDF/FTC-based PrEP (including a gastrointestinal "start-up" syndrome and potential nephrotoxicity).
+As noted above, bone mineral density (BMD) loss was associated with receipt of TDF-based PrEP in HIV-uninfected participants, making BMD loss one of three "signature" toxicities of TDF/FTC-based PrEP (including a gastrointestinal "start-up" syndrome and potential nephrotoxicity).
 Although there are no data to suggest that integrase inhibitors as a class or CAB specifically should impact BMD, it has not been studied.
 In order to evaluate further the risk-benefit of a long-acting injectable compared to daily oral TDF/FTC, it is critical to compare the known toxicity profile of TDF/FTC to any comparator agent.

-At sites that have the ability to perform DXA scans, 175 participants in each arm (350 participants in total) will be offered participation in a DXA sub study.
-DXA evaluations will be conducted for sub study participants at Enrollment and Weeks 57 and 105.
-An additional informed consent will be required for substudy participation, and participation will be stratified across regions to provide broad geographic and racial/ethnic representation in the sub study.
+At sites that have the ability to perform DXA scans, 175 participants in each arm (350 participants in total) will be offered participation in a DXA subset.
+DXA evaluations will be conducted for subset participants at Enrollment and Weeks 57 and 105.
+An additional informed consent will be required for subset participation.
+The subset will be competitively enrolled until 350 baseline DXA scans are obtained.